mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    a.
 For smart contract/entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class

    b.
-Your project's client application and smart contract(s) must use *at least three (3) different Resuable Entity classes*.
+Your project's client application and smart contract(s) must use *at least three (3) different NPC Resuable Entity classes*.

    c.
-Your project can develop its own entities and/or re-use any existing NPC entities found in the NPC Entity Gallery [TODO].
+Your project can develop its own entities and/or re-use any existing Resuable Entities found in the NPC Entity Gallery [TODO].
 Your project can partner with other projects to share entities, functionality, and/or deployed Reusable Entity smart contracts (including shared data).
 One NPC entity will be supplied in advance: `NPCCounter`.
 Use of `NPCounter` is optional.

    d.
 You can use any .NET technology for your client-side application: ASP.NET, WinForms, WPF, Windows Console Application, Windows Service, Azure Web Jobs, etc.